aiida-vasp/aiida-vasp/docs/source/concepts/parameters.rst

    a dedicated input parameter.
 It should be obvious from the context what is meant, and if in doubt, interpret the parameter as stated as the general meaning.

 .. note::
-   The higher lying workchains should in principle also be executable with e.g. Quantum Espresso or Abinit as long as one replaces the ``VaspWorkChain`` with a dedicated code specific translation and setup workchain for those codes.
-In order to facilitate this we designed what we call a ``ParameterMassager`` which translates certain parameters from AiiDA, or problem specific to `VASP`_ specific ones.
+   The higher lying workchains should in principle also be executable with e.g. Quantum Espresso or Abinit as long as one replaces the :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>` with a dedicated code specific translation and setup workchain for those codes.
+In order to facilitate this we designed what we call a :py:class:`ParametersMassage<aiida_vasp.assistant.parameters.ParametersMassage>` which translates certain parameters from AiiDA, or problem specific to `VASP`_ specific ones.
 This would also have to be written for the replacement code in case `VASP`_ is not to be used.

 We now describe how parameters can be passed in the plugin.
-We separate between passing parameters directly to the ``VaspCalculation`` (:ref:`vasp_calculation`), the ``VaspWorkChain`` (or any workchain ultimately calling ``VaspWorkChain``).
-The latter being the recommended approach, unless you have very specific use-cases that warrants interacting with the ``VaspCalculation``.
+We separate between passing parameters directly to the ``VaspCalculation`` (:ref:`vasp_calculation`), the :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>` (or any workchain ultimately calling :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>`).
+The latter being the recommended approach, unless you have very specific use-cases that warrants interacting with the :py:class:`VaspCalculation<aiida_vasp.calcs.vasp.VaspCalculation>`.

 When supplying parameters to ``VaspWorkChain``
 ----------------------------------------------
-Any bundled workchain, :ref:`workchains` ultimately ends up calling ``VaspWorkChain`` and forwards parameters to it, where parameter composition is performed in terms dictated by `VASP`_ through the ``ParameterMassager``.
+Any bundled workchain, :ref:`workchains` ultimately ends up calling :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>` and forwards parameters to it, where parameter composition is performed in terms dictated by `VASP`_ through the :py:class:`ParametersMassage<aiida_vasp.assistant.parameters.ParametersMassage>`.
 This is the recommended way of interacting and performing `VASP`_ calculations.
-For all parameters that go through the ``VaspWorkChain``, there are basically three approaches to supply and adjust parameters in the plugin:
+For all parameters that go through the :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>`, there are basically three approaches to supply and adjust parameters in the plugin:

 Directly to VASP
 ^^^^^^^^^^^^^^^^